The relationship between stress and eating disorders

 Finding other outlets for stress

-Part of treatment for stress-induced AN is finding outlets to relieve stress aside from restrictive eating.
-Everyone's approach to stress management is different, but some common methods are: (9)
+Part of the treatment for stress-induced AN is finding outlets to relieve stress aside from restrictive eating.
+Everyone's approach and methods to manage stress are different, but some common ways are:9

-- Meditation: The objective of meditation is to instill calm and balance to help counteract stress.
+- Meditation: Meditation aims to instill calm and balance to help counteract stress.
 Meditation is flexible and can be a few minutes of deep breathing or an hour of intentional quiet.
-It comes in a number of different techniques some of which work better for certain individuals.
+It comes in a number of different techniques, some of which work better for certain individuals.

 - Sleep: Sleep is the opportunity for the body and mind to recharge.
 Quality sleep reduces stress and a person's mood, concentration, and energy levels.